RobertOanta27/MyGame/README.md

 Platform : Windows

 Files:
-  - UndeadTomb.exe is a playable build of the game : you can simply run it  and the press the continue button to play the game.
+  - In Unity build ,UndeadTomb.exe is a playable build of the game : you can simply run it  and the press the continue button to play the game.
 Press ESC if you want to quit.
   - Assets files : I included only the code because this is relevant, the rest are just unity standard files with shaders and materials etc.

 Player Controls: